mozilla-services/docs/source/storage/apis-2.0.rst

     Returns an object with details of success or failure for each BSO.
     It will have the following keys:

-    - **modified:** the modification time for all successfully-stored BSOs.
     - **success:** a list of ids of BSOs that were successfully stored.
     - **failed:** an object whose keys are the ids of BSOs that were not stored successfully, and whose values are lists of strings